Seagate/cortx/doc/CortxS3ServerQuickStart.md

 * `$ yum repolist`  should see 'lustre*' in the list

 ## Installing dependency
+All the following commands assume that user is already in its main source directory.
 This is a one time initialization when we do clone the repository or there is a changes in dependent packages.

   * At some point during the execution of the `init.sh` script, it will prompt for the following passwords.
 Enter them as mentioned below.
     * SSH password: `<Enter root password of VM>`